lachrist/bercow/README.md

 # test-turtle

 This module a simple test runner which uses memoization and requires a module ordering.
-The key idea behind it is that when modifying a module (or its test file), the modules below it (ie the modules that do not depend on it) do not need to be re-tested.
+The key idea of this package it is that when modifying a module (or its test file), the modules below it in the ordering (ie the modules that do not depend on it) do not need to be re-tested.

 ## Requirements

 1. *`.test.js` test file convention:* Unit test files are put next to the file that they are testing and they are named based to the file they are testing.
 For instance: `foo.js` and `foo.test.js`.
+2. *Consistent file extensions:* JavaScript file extensions should be same across the entire project (ie either '.js', '.mjs', or '.cjs').
-2. *No cyclic dependencies between modules:* There must exists a strict ordering of modules such that a module may only require modules strictly lower than itself.
+3. *No cyclic dependencies between modules:* There must exists a strict ordering of modules such that a module may only require modules strictly lower than itself.
 For instance, given the ordering `foo.js < bar.js`, `bar.js` may require `foo.js` but not the reverse.
-3. *The module ordering must respect directory layout:* An ordering cannot interleave the modules of a directory with outside modules.
+4. *The module ordering must respect directory layout:* An ordering cannot interleave the modules of a directory with outside modules.
 For instance `dir/foo.js < bar.js < dir/qux.js` is invalid but `bar.js < dir/foo.js < dir/qux.js` and `dir/foo.js < dir/qux.js < bar.js` are both valid ordering.
-4. *Presence of `test.conf` files:* Every directory (deeply) containing source code to test should contain a `.test.conf` file.
+5. *Presence of `test.conf` files:* Every directory (deeply) containing source code to test should contain a `.test.conf` file.
 This file provides two information: the order in which the directory's files should be tested and for each of these file, a memoization of the last successful test run.

 ## Example